supercrafter333/theSpawn/README.md

 # theSpawn - `BETA`

-**This plugin will soon replace MSpawns!
+**This plugin will replace MSpawns!
 Help me to make this plugin better!**

+This plugin is not out of date and will get better developed from time to time.
+If you need an MSpawns alternative, theSpawn is for it :)

 ### Features
 - All MSpawns features: